Deployment Guide

 Create

-bash# Create .env file with secrets cp .env.example .env # Edit .env with production values # Start services docker-compose -f docker-compose.prod.yml up -d # View logs docker-compose -f docker-compose.prod.yml logs -fSSL Certificate (Let's Encrypt):
+bash# Create .env file with secrets cp .env.example .env # Edit .env with production values # Start services docker-compose -f docker-compose.coolify.yml up -d # View logs docker-compose -f docker-compose.coolify.yml logs -fSSL Certificate (Let's Encrypt):

 bash# Install certbot sudo apt-get install certbot # Generate certificate sudo certbot certonly --standalone -d your-domain.com # Copy certificates sudo cp /etc/letsencrypt/live/your-domain.com/fullchain.pem ./ssl/cert.pem sudo cp /etc/letsencrypt/live/your-domain.com/privkey.pem ./ssl/key.pem